au-ts/board_images_for_sel4/README.md

 This repository aims to provide ready-to-go, reproducible, images that can be used for seL4 development.

+At Trustworthy Systems we have various boards that we experiment with for our work around seL4, this repository aims to make it easier to get up and running when we get new boards.

 All images are available for download from the [releases page](https://github.com/au-ts/board_images_for_sel4/releases/latest).